Knos01/Knos01/README.md

 # Hi there, I'm Christian 👋
 I am a lifelong nerd, who loves everything related to gaming and programming.
-Starting from the traditional web, I am currently keen on discovering the world of endless opportunities of Web3.
+Starting from the traditional web, I am keen on discovering the world of endless opportunities of Web3.

 ## When it comes to frontend
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)